 Stress is a normal part of everyday life – in fact, it’s designed to protect us from danger.
 But while in today’s world our stresses usually aren’t life-threatening, our anxiety levels sometimes respond as if they are.
 Anxiety is a normal response to stress.
-When worrying becomes excessive and persistent, and starts to interfere with daily life, it may be time to consider options for treating it.
+When worrying becomes excessive and persistent and starts to interfere with daily life, it may be time to consider options for treating it.

-It’s important to note that while it may be tempting to self-diagnose an anxiety disorder based on information you find online, a mental health professional can help you determine, and get to the root of, what’s really going on.
+It’s important to note that while it may be tempting to self-diagnose an anxiety disorder based on the information you find online, a mental health professional can help you determine, and get to the root of, what’s really going on.
 To do so, your therapist might start by discussing the issues you’re currently experiencing, your thoughts and feelings, and the potential origins of your patterns.
 Often, therapists refer to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the standard psychiatric manual, to help them diagnose anxiety.

 Anxiety Disorder Symptoms